 When proper evidence is prepared and submitted on opposition to the supersedeas request, it is usually denied and your benefits continue.
 Keep in mind that this is often when a 20% attorney’s fee starts.
 If supersedeas is granted by the judge, that means the Judge does not think your case is strong or that you are likely to win.
 However, if you win the case after supersedeas has been granted, the defense will be required to retroactively pay your benefits to cover the supersedeas period.
 On the other hand, if supersedeas is denied and the defense continues to pay your benefits and the defendant ultimately wins the case, they cannot recover what they paid you.
 Also keep in mind that supersedeas is not an appealable process.
 If the Judge grants supersedeas, it is never good news.

 At Hillsberg Law, my best client is an informed client, which is why my goal is to help you understand the legal process as it relates to your case.
-My name is Geoffrey Hillsberg, and I specialize in workers’ compensation law.
+My name is Geoffrey Hillsberg, and I am a workers’ compensation attorney.
 Since 1995, this has been my sole area of practice.
 If you or a loved one has been injured in a workplace accident, contact my Law Office today for a free consultation.